Gippsland PHN Board Directors govern the organisation in order to achieve its mission and strategic corporate plans.

 Dr Nola Maxfield

-Committees: Director Independent Selection and Remuneration Committee (Chair) (July 2017—December 2017); Clinical Governance Committee; Clinical Advisory Council (Chair); Bass Coast and South Gippsland Clinical Council.
+Committees: Clinical Governance and Performance Committee (Chair); Clinical Advisory Council (Chair); Bass Coast and South Gippsland Clinical Council

 Nola is a procedural general practitioner in a large teaching practice and has more than 20 years’ experience in a wide range of health-related organisations from local to national level.
 Based in Wonthaggi, Bass Coast, her involvement spans local, state and national bodies.
 Working closely with rural nursing, allied health and consumer groups, Nola continues to share her extensive and valuable knowledge of the issues facing a diverse region such as Gippsland within her various roles on the Board.